mg-04/mg-04.github.io/_articles/vlsi/adder.md

 Note that I only drew with one finger.
 In the actual layout things will be a bit different.

+---

-# Sample Carry Circuit Walkthrough
+# Carry Circuit Walkthrough
 ## 1. Bit Pitch!
-Right after "Generate from Source", draw your M2 bit pitch.
-Make their centers 2.1 um apart, and each 0.1 um wide!
+Right after "Generate All From Source", draw your M2 [bit pitch](/articles/vlsi/floorplan#metal-routing).
+- Center-to-center **2.1 um**
+- Width: 0.1 um
 ![](/images/vlsi/Adder/pitch.png)

-You can use the "p" shortcut to draw a path.
-It labels its DRC rules, too
+You can use the `p` shortcut to draw a path.
+It shows its DRC rules, too
 ![](/images/vlsi/Adder/p.png)

-I would recommend **deleting** all transistors you are not planning to use, to avoid obstructing the real DRC errors

 ## 2. `A` and Body Via
 Same thing as the inverter
-1. Add the `M1-NW` and `M1-SUB` vias. **Align their centers with the `M2`!**
+1. Add the M1-NW and M1-SUB vias.
+    - **Align their centers with the M2!**
 2. Place the 8/4 transistors gated by `A`.
-Make sure the `PP`s and `NP`s touch, but not overlap, each other
+    - Make sure PP and NP touch, but not overlap

 ## 3. Diffusion Sharing
-Find the single-fingered transistors gated by A. You can see its top terminal (S) should be connected to `GND!`, so does the bottom terminal (S) of the four-fingered device.
-We can make them share the same diffusion
+Find the single-fingered transistors gated by A.
+- The top terminal (S) should be connected to `GND!`, so does the bottom terminal (S) of the four-fingered device.
+- We can make them share the same diffusion

-Move the transistors close together
+Move the transistors together:
 ![](/images/vlsi/Adder/diff0.png)

 Move the bottom transistor further up, and release your mouse.
-You should see they "snap" together.
-Virtuoso recognizes this as a diffusion share!
+Virtuoso snaps them together.
 ![](/images/vlsi/Adder/diff1.png)

-Do the same thing for the PMOS
+Repeat for the PMOS

 Now, check DRC.
-I would recommend deleting the transistors you haven't yet placed and *Update* (not Generate) them back, so their DRC violations doesn't block any actual errors.
+I would recommend deleting the transistors you haven't yet placed and Connectivity/*Update* (not *Generate*) them back, so their DRC disconnections doesn't obstruct any actual errors.

 ![](/images/vlsi/Adder/t1.png)

 You will get quite a few errors.
-It's complaining that the `M1` and `PO` areas are too small.
+It's complaining that the M1 and PO areas are too small.
 That's *fine*, since we haven't connected them yet

-Now, you can regenerate the deleted transistors by "Connectivity/Update from Source"
+Now, restore the deleted transistors by "Connectivity/**Update** All From Source"

 ### S/D Swap

-Up next is M30/M5, with its drain to `COUTN`.
+For M30/M5, with its drain to `COUTN`.
 However, the generated instance has its source `net1` on the outside.
 We need to swap the source and the drain.

 1. Select the FET, click "q"
 2. Go to "Parameter", check "S D swap"